rems-project/sail-arm/arm-v8.5-a/snapshots/hol4/README.md

 They only require HOL4; the necessary Lem library files are included.
 A recent checkout of HOL4 from the repository at
 <https://github.com/HOL-Theorem-Prover/HOL/> is required.
 This snapshot was
-successfully built with commit `86a5bc67f`, for example.
+successfully built with commit `a0c4fc9e5`, for example.
 Some older versions will fail with a Holdep error due to a lexer bug in HOL that has now been fixed.

-Note that HOL4 takes a substantial amount of time to process the definition of the `regstate` record (>2 hours).